net-lisias-kspu/MechJeb2/Smart-A.S.S..md

 * PAR -: Orient antiparallel to the target's orientation.
 If the target is a docking node it orients the ship along the docking axis, pointing toward the node.

 ## Advanced mode
+* Reference:
+  * Inertial
+  * Orbit
+  * Orbit_Horizontal
+  * Surface_North
+  * Target
+  * Relative_Velocity
+  * Target_Orientation
+  * Maneuver_Node
+  * Sun
+  * Surface_Horizontal
+* Direction:
+  * Forward
+  * Back
+  * Up
+  * Down
+  * Right
+  * Left
+* Force Roll: Rolls the spacecraft to a specific angle.
+* EXECUTE: Apply the selected orientation

+Advanced Mode allows you to orient the spacecraft relative to a specific reference.
+As an example, this can be useful for orienting a spacecraft to maximize energy harvested by the solar panels.
+On a spacecraft where all of the solar panels are on the bottom, selecting SUN as the reference and UP as the direction will optimally position the spacecraft for energy harvesting.
+For spacecraft with the solar arrays on the top of the spacecraft select DOWN as the orientation.
+Clicking execute applies the orientation change.

+Another use for this is in positioning surveillance and planetary data satellites.
+Selecting ORBIT - DOWN - EXECUTE will keep the spacecraft pointed at the planet or moon.